jrohel/NetMount/CLIENT.md

 2. **Install the NetMount client**

-    `netmount install /IP:192.168.100.10 /MTU:576 /NO_ARP_REQUESTS`
+    `netmount install /IP:192.168.100.10 /NO_ARP_REQUESTS`

     - **/IP:192.168.100.10**: Local (client) IP address
-    - **/MTU:576**: Reduce MTU to 576 bytes
     - **/NO_ARP_REQUESTS**: Don't send ARP requests.
 SLIP operates at the IP layer and does not use MAC addresses.

 3. **Mount shares**

     `netmount mount 192.168.100.2/C G`

-The example uses an MTU of 576 bytes.
-On slow links, a small MTU is often used to prevent a single packet transfer from blocking the line for too long.
-A common value is 576 bytes, which is the minimum MTU size for the IPv4 protocol as defined in RFC 791.
-A smaller MTU means data must be split into more, smaller fragments, increasing protocol overhead and reducing transmission speed.
+The example uses the default MTU of 1500 bytes.
+On slow links, a smaller MTU is often chosen to prevent a single packet transfer from occupying the line for too long.
+A commonly used value is 576 bytes (`/MTU:576`), which is the minimum MTU defined for the IPv4 protocol in RFC 791.
+However, using a smaller MTU means that data must be split into more, smaller fragments, which increases protocol overhead and reduces transmission efficiency.

+The `ethersl.com` packet driver and the built-in SLIP implementation in the NetMount server support an MTU of 1500 bytes.
+The Linux SLIP driver supports an MTU of up to 65,534 bytes.

-In our case, if only NetMount is communicating over the serial link, it's more efficient to use larger frames.
+In our case, if only NetMount is communicating over the serial link, using the default MTU of 1500 bytes is the most efficient option.
+However, if any part of the network path to the server has a lower MTU, the MTU setting on the NetMount client must be adjusted accordingly.
-The only limitation is the maximum packet size supported by the Packet Driver and the remote server.

 ## Memory Usage